pgmmpk/cslavonic/README.md

 Since there are already tools to convert from HIP to UCS [see here](http://www.orthlib.ru/hip/manual.html), we only need to cover UCS-to-Unicode leg.

-This code is inspired by [Perl converter by Alexander Andreev](https://github.com/typiconman/Perl-Lingua-CU), and uses its for the critical part - encoding tables.
-You can consider this to be a Python3 port of Alexander's work.
+This code is inspired by [Perl converter by Aleksandr Andreev](https://github.com/typiconman/Perl-Lingua-CU), and uses its for the critical part - encoding tables.
+You can consider this to be a Python3 port of Aleksandr's work.

 # cu_codechart

 Generates a XeLaTex document to test font, Use this to evaluate fonts that claim support for Church Slavonic.

-This is a Python3 port of [original code by Alexander Andreev](https://github.com/typiconman/fonts-cu).
+This is a Python3 port of [original code by Aleksandr Andreev](https://github.com/typiconman/fonts-cu).
 The only rationale for this port is me not willing to install Perl :)

 # cu_normalize